Giovanni Battista Grassi: Helminthology

 In 1876, Grassi investigated his native hometown Rovellasca for the high mortality of cats and discovered that they were heavily infected with the nematode (roundworm) Dochmius balsami.
 In 1878, while still a student at the University of Pavia, he made the first description of Ancylostoma caninum, a roundworm that causes ancylostomiasis in cats, after identifying the eggs from the faeces of infected individuals.
 His method of egg identification was immediately useful for the detection of A. duodenale infection in humans.
 He continued to make great impacts on the study of Anguillula intestinalis, filarial worms, Trichocephalus dispar, and Bilharzia.
 He was the first to show that the human dwarf tapeworm Taenia nana (Hymenolepis nana) is able to go through its entire life cycle in one animal, without the need of an intermediate host, a notion that had long been rejected.
-At the time, its was known that a closely related species H. dimunita required rats as definitive hosts and arthropods as intermediate hosts, which was the basis of presumption that all dwarf tapeworms must use two different hosts.
+At the time, it was known that a closely related species H. dimunita required rats as definitive hosts and arthropods as intermediate hosts, which was the basis of presumption that all dwarf tapeworms must use two different hosts.
 He was also the first to show that the flea Pulex serraticeps is the intermediate host of feline tapeworm Taenia elliptica.
 Thus he proposed that swallowing of infected fleas (for example, with milk) might be the reason for taeniasis in children.
 In 1879 he published a work on the life cycle of Strongyloides stercoralis, and erected the genus Strongyloides.
 In 1890 he, with Salvatore Calandruccio, described Dipetalonema reconditum, a non-pathogenic filarial worm of dogs, and showed that the parasite completed its development in human fleas, Pulex irritans.

 The first crucial step in understanding the life cycle of the roundworm Ascaris lumbricoides was demonstrated by Grassi in a grotesque self-experimentation.
 To solve a century-old puzzle of how infection of roundworm is transmitted from one host to another, he ingested the roundworm eggs on 30 August 1879.
 He had obtained the eggs from a human corpse, which was heavily infected, upon autopsy on 10 October 1878.
 After twenty-two days, he found fresh eggs in his faeces.
 Thus proving that the roundworm is transmitted through direct ingestion from contaminated source.

 In 1879, Grassi became the first to identify protozoans similar to amoebas from the human excreta.
 He gave a vivid description of the then named Amoeba coli, later classified as Entamoeba coli, which he considered to be harmless parasites as he found them from both sick and heathy individuals.
 At the time, these protozoans were believed to be pathogenic parasites like other amoebas.
 The amoebas are later established as commensal parasites that contribute to the healthy environment (human microbiome) of the gastrointestinal tract, and closely related to the pathogenic species, E. histolytica.
 His report in 1885 showed the role of commensal protozoans in the digestion process of food in termites.
 In 1887, he described a roundworm Filaria inermis that caused filariasis in horses, and later found to infect humans as well.